helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 # Summary

-HIP-74 proposes the first Proof-of-Coverage scheme for the MOBILE Network and the method it will use to govern MOBILE Rewards in the current Genesis Phase and beyond.
-This coverage scheme, known as _Modeled Coverage_, attempts to predict the coverage that a MOBILE Radio provides to a surrounding area using radio characteristics, location data provided during the CBRS CPI registration process, and a public topographical database.
-A new entity known as an Obstruction Data Oracle, an automated process that predicts how a signal will propagate into the surrounding area, performs these calculations.
-HIP-74 impacts only Helium 5G Hotspot owners with Radios and does not impact the IoT Network or IoT Rewards.

-This scheme replaces the current Genesis Phase scheme that relies solely on self-reported 5G Hotspot parameters such as uptime (Radio Heartbeats) and backhaul (Speed Tests).
-While these items are hard to spoof, external sources do not verify them and provide limited information about the quality of coverage that a Radio provides.
-Modeled coverage improves upon the current scheme by considering the directionality of Radios and environmental obstructions that prevent the propagation of the signals they generate.
+HIP-74 lays the groundwork to start rewarding Helium Mobile Hotspot operators based on actual coverage provided vs. mere existence.
+Specifically:

+It proposes a framework to count coverage using res 12 hexes;
+It proposes a framework for incorporating external data sources (aka Oracles) to calculate and/or coverage;
+It proposes Obstruction Data Oracle as the first such external data source.

+We expect this to be the first in a series of HIPs that will incorporate other data sources, such as zoning and population density, feedback from carrier members of the MOBILE DAO, network users and mappers, etc. Our aim is to make future HIPs smaller and more easily consumable.

+This HIP affects only the Helium 5G network and has no impact on IoT rewards.

 Once implemented, Modeled Coverage will be a significant milestone in introducing the Proof-of-Coverage concept in the Mobile Network.
 The blog post [MOBILE Proof-of-Coverage: The Road Ahead](https://blog.helium.com/mobile-proof-of-coverage-the-road-ahead-73a25601a13d) provides a detailed MOBILE PoC Roadmap.
 Combined with other parameters like uptime and backhaul, Obstruction Data allows for more fair rewards and incentivizes high-quality deployments of Radios.

-It's important to note, HIP 74 is the start of programmatic emissions.
-This will update a new chain variable that mints rather than draws from the premine.

 # Motivation

-Building the MOBILE Network began with the Genesis Phase, during which 5G Hotspot Owners with Radios had to send just one Heartbeat in 24 hours to prove the Radios were online, a necessary starting point to kickstart the deployments.
+Building the MOBILE Network began with the Genesis Phase, during which 5G Hotspot Owners with Radios were rewarded for keeping the radios online vs. providing useful coverage.
+This was a necessary starting point to kickstart the deployments.
 However, to be successful, any MOBILE Network must be reliable, always available, and meet the expectations of its users.
 Using Modeled Coverage is an important step to measure the quality of coverage beyond self-reported data.
 In the future, it will be complemented and cross-checked by the data provided by Mobile Mappers.

-HIP-74 lays the groundwork for rewarding Helium Mobile Hotspot operators based on coverage vs. just existence (status quo) Specifically:

-1. Proposes a framework to count coverage using res12 hexes;
-2. Proposes a framework to start incorporating external data sources for calculating coverage, starting with the Obstruction Data Oracle.
-We expect this to be the first in a series of HIPs incorporating other data sources, such as zoning and population density, feedback from carrier members of the MOBILE subDAO, Network users and Mappers, etc.

 Additionally, Modeled Coverage lays a foundation to introduce more data sources like zoning and population density to measure the usefulness of coverage and motivate deployments in places where it matters the most.
 With Modeled Coverage, location-based incentive points in the Mobile Rewards calculations will also be possible.